azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 ### Task 1: Create the static dashboard

-1. Sign in to your Power BI subscription (<https://app.powerbi.com>).
+1. Sign in to your Power BI subscription (<https://app.powerbi.com>)

-2. Select My Workspace on the left-hand menu, the select the Datasets tab.
+2. Select My Workspace on the left-hand menu, the select the Datasets tab

     ![In the Power BI window, on the left menu, My Workspace is circled.
 In the right pane, Datasets is circled.](media/image140.png 'Power BI window')